Emotional Menopause Symptoms - A Power Surge!

 Women view menopause in many ways throughout history.
-A few hundred years ago, it gave women relief and joy, because it signaled the end of their baby-producing mission.
+A few hundred years ago, it gave women relief and joy, because it signalled the end of their baby-producing mission.

 Years later, it was a malady that needed treatment because of the horrendous suffering it caused and emotional menopause symptoms.

-More recently, women consider menopause an unpleasant nuisance that they can, or even should, control pharmaceutically.
+More recently, women consider menopause an unpleasant nuisance that they can, or even should, control with pharmaceutic aids.